What is Altmetric?

 - The quality of each post

-The first is relatively straightforward: the more posts mentioning an output the higher its score.
+The first is relatively straightforward: the more posts mentioning an output the higher its attention score.
 We measure quality in a few different ways.
 In general:

 Higher profile posts are worth more than lower profile ones.
 An article in the Washington Post contributes more, in score terms, than a blog post.
 A blog post contributes more than a tweet.